Herding Unmasked: Insights into Cryptocurrencies, Stocks and US ETFs: Related Works

 More recently, a few studies have utilized a newer dataset that covers up to the year 2023~\cite{dia23,wan23}.
 However, instead of segmenting the sample into smaller intervals like the previous studies did, they mainly retained the whole period which caused ambiguity for herding detection models.
 Consequently, their findings tended to suggest an absence of herding throughout the examined period, even during highly uncertain times such as the outbreak of the Covid-19 pandemic.

-From the existing literature, it is evident that most studies investigating the financial markets (both traditional and cryptocurrency) focus on periods before the year 2022, while only a few works extend into more recent times.
-To this end, our work contributes to the existing literature by using more up-to-date data, which spans from April 2019 until May 2023.
-Moreover, although several studies divided their data into smaller sub-periods, these divisions seem not to be sufficiently refined.
-To address this, we segment our data into finer sub-periods corresponding to major events that occurred in the financial markets throughout the examined period.
-Further details of this time division will be described in Section \ref{sec:3}.
+Additionally, most studies investigating the financial markets (both traditional and cryptocurrency) focus on periods before the year 2022.
+Given these current limitations, our work contributes to the existing literature by using more up-to-date data, which spans from April 2019 until May 2023.
+Moreover, we segment our data into finer sub-periods corresponding to major events that occurred in the financial markets throughout the examined period.
+Further details of this time division will be described in Section \nameref{sec:3}.